Asbestos and Mining

 Eventually, asbestos mining started on the West Coast, including Washington, Oregon, and California.
 Numerous other states followed.

 Asbestos mining in the U.S. continued for years, peaking around the early 1970s.
-By the late 1970s, the U.S. Environmental Protection Agency (EPA) placed strict regulations on asbestos use.
-In turn, asbestos mining significantly decreased.
+By the late 1970s, the dangers of asbestos were well known, and regulations began limiting its use.
+The last operating U.S. asbestos mine was in San Benito County, California, and closed in 2002.

 Libby, Montana